 The Mediterranean and Atlantic coasts of Morocco are a good idea during June.
 Places like Essaouria make a good destination.
 The breeze keeps the heat at bay, with temperatures around the mid-20s.
 This marks the start of the dry season too, with rain beginning to become a rarity.

-Weather in Morocco in July
+Morocco Weather in July

 Morocco in the summertime.
 It’s very, very warm.
 It’s very, very bright.
 It’s the second hottest month of the year, in fact, and also marks the real beginning of tourist (or ‘high’) season in the North African nation.